AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 For more info see this primer on how to do all this (again there are many other options for instructions on how to do this): https://medium.com/notes-from-the-classroom/basic-guide-to-get-a-domain-set-up-web-hosting-and-upload-your-first-website-via-ftp-ecc7e5e4d557

-10) Go into the ReverseCorrelationOpenSource.pde and follow the instructions at the start of the code for setting up the link with your server and about uncommenting/commenting specific lines of the code to make it run online.

-11) Set up a new directory (folder) on your server.
+10) Set up a new directory (folder) on your server.
 Then use ftp or ssh to upload all the files in your ReverseCorrelationOpenSource folder to your new directory.

-12) Navigate to your webpage to test out the program, for example: www.myWebsite/myDirectory/index.html
+11) Navigate to your webpage to test out the program, for example: www.myWebsite/myDirectory/index.html

-13) Make sure that a results.csv file appears in your directory (i.e., on your server) after completing the test run (Note: you need to get to the end of the test run [when it says "the survey is not over..."] for your responses to be stored and for the results.csv file to appear).
+12) Make sure that a results.csv file appears in your directory (i.e., on your server) after completing the test run (Note: you need to get to the end of the test run [when it says "the survey is not over..."] for your responses to be stored and for the results.csv file to appear).

-14) Send participants to your study, for example: www.yourWebsite.com/yourDirectory/index.html
+13) Send participants to your study, for example: www.yourWebsite.com/yourDirectory/index.html

-15) If you want to have different conditions in your experiment, simply copy the ReverseCorrelationOpenSource.pde file and name the new file ReverseCorrelationOpenSource2.pde.
+14) If you want to have different conditions in your experiment, simply copy the ReverseCorrelationOpenSource.pde file and name the new file ReverseCorrelationOpenSource2.pde.
 Go into the new ReverseCorrelationOpenSource2.pde file and search/find "results.csv" and change it to "results2.csv."
 Then copy the index.html file and name it index2.html.
 Go into the new index2.html file and change "ReverseCorrelationOpenSource.pde" to "ReverseCorrelationOpenSource2.pde" Make sure the new